 On the opposite end of the spectrum are Schedule V drugs.
-Schedule V includes those substances that have a very low risk of abuse and have a currently accepted medical use in the United States.
-Generally a schedule V drug is a one that is a compound of a small amount of a controlled substance with something that is not a controlled substance.
-Between these ends of the spectrum lie numerous other schedules of varying significance.
+Schedule V substances have a very low risk of abuse and have some currently accepted medical use in the United States.
+A Schedule V drug is often a compound of a small amount of a controlled substance paired with something that is not a controlled substance.
+Between Schedule I and V substances are schedules of varying significance.

-There are numerous controlled substance crimes in Florida ranging from simple possession to trafficking mass quantities.
-Some common crimes are listed below.
+There are many controlled substance crimes in Florida, ranging from simple possession to trafficking in mass quantities.
+Some of the more common crimes are listed below.

-Drug Possession - having an illegal substance on your person or within your dominion and control, typically for personal use.
-This can be a misdemeanor or a felony.
+Drug Possession - Defined as having an illegal substance on your person or within your dominion and control, typically for personal use.
+This can be charged as a misdemeanor or a felony.

-Possession with the Intent to Sell - having an illegal substance in your possession in addition to a measuring scale and/or having the substance packaged individually for distribution.
-Possession with the intent to sell is a felony.
+Possession with the Intent to Sell - Defined as having an illegal substance in your possession in addition to a measuring scale and/or having the substance packaged individually for distribution.
+Possession with the intent to sell is considered a felony.

-Sale of Drugs - Selling a controlled substance to another.
-The penalties involved depend on the substance, the amount sold, and the location of the sale.
+Sale of Drugs - Defined as selling a controlled substance to another.
+The penalties involved will depend on the substance, the amount sold, and the location of the sale.

-In certain circumstances an experienced drug lawyer can negotiate a pretrial diversion sentence for his client appropriately called “drug court.”
-Successful completion of this special court results in criminal charges being dropped against the defendant and in some cases eligibility for immediate expungement.
+Under the right circumstances, an experienced drug lawyer can negotiate a pretrial diversion sentence for his client called “drug court” or possibly an alternative program called DETRR; a less restrictive diversionary court.
+Successful completion of either of these special courts results in criminal charges being dropped against the defendant and, in some cases, eligibility for immediate expungement.

-If you are not eligible for drug court diversion your case will go through the criminal system and if resolved with a plea, potential penalties could include:
+If you are not eligible for drug court diversion or the DETRR program, then your case will go through the traditional, punishment-based criminal system.
+If your case is resolved with a plea, potential penalties could include the following:

 - Public service hours